Select which cell you want –

 FluidFM addresses the largest range of colloid dimensions - from 500 nm up to 100 µm.

-Using focused ion beam, special FluidFM probes can be specifically modified so that even smaller or larger particles can potentially be isolated.
+Using focused ion beam, special FluidFM probes can be specifically modified so that even smaller or larger particles can potentially be manipulated.

 Principle: FluidFM pick & place

 A gentle negative pressure through the microfluidic channel of a FluidFM probe allows to pick up and hold a cell.
 After moving to the new position, the cell is released with a short positive pressure pulse.

 The specific probe used for the cell isolation workflow is our FluidFM micropipette with an aperture between 2 and 8 µm.
 The application of our special anti-fouling coating prevents the cell and dirt to bind on the probe surface, ensuring smooth immobilization and release of the cell.